U.S. adds 11 companies to economic blacklist over China's treatment of Uighurs | International

 The U.S. Commerce Department on Monday added 11 Chinese companies implicated in what it called human rights violations in connection with China's treatment of its Uighurs in Xinjiang in western China to the U.S. economic blacklist.
 The department said the companies were involved in using forced labor by Uighurs and other Muslim minority groups.
 They include numerous textile companies and two firms the government said were conducting genetic analyses used to further the repression of Uighurs and other Muslim minorities.

 Blacklisted firms cannot buy components from U.S. companies without U.S. government approval.
-It was the third group of companies and others in China added to the U.S. entity list, after two rounds in which the Trump administration cited 37 companies and others that it said were involved in China's repression in Xinjiang.
+It was the third group of companies and institutions in China added to the U.S. blacklist, after two rounds in which the Trump administration cited 37 entities it said were involved in China's repression in Xinjiang.

 "Beijing actively promotes the reprehensible practice of forced labor and abusive DNA collection and analysis schemes to repress its citizens," Commerce Secretary Wilbur Ross said in a statement.
-The Chinese Embassy in Washington did not immediately comment.
+The Chinese Embassy in Washington declined to comment.

 ALSO READ